On the Approximation of Differential Equations Driven by Some Random Processes as Rough Paths

 { { }}

-\textbf{Abstract~~~} Smoluchowski-Kramers approximation in rough path topology with state-dependent damping is explored.
-The second-order Langevin equation has a form of fast-slow system after suitable change-of-variable, and then its solution is lifted as a rough path in a natural manner.
-Moment estimates of both the original path and the lift are given, followed by which, averaging technique and convergence theorem in rough path topology are used to pass the limit. \\[2mm] \textbf{Keywords~~~} {Smoluchowski--Kramers approximation}, {Averaging}, {Singular pertubation}, {Rough path theory} \\[2mm] \\ \textbf{2020 Mathematics Subject Classification~~~}60L90, 60H10
+\textbf{Abstract~~~} We explore the limit of stochastic differential equations driven by some random processes satisfying singularly perturbed second order stochastic differential equations.
+The main tool we employ is the universal limit theorem in rough path theory.
+To this end, we lift the random process as a rough path in a natural manner.
+After suitable change-of-variable, the random process has a form of slow-fast system.
+Moment estimates of both the random process and its lift are given, followed by which, averaging technique and convergence theorem in rough path topology are used to identify the limit. \\[2mm] \textbf{Keywords~~~} {Smoluchowski--Kramers approximation}, {Averaging}, {Singular perturbation}, {Rough path theory} \\[2mm] \\ \textbf{2020 Mathematics Subject Classification~~~}60L90, 60H10